 |[email protected]||(619) 844-5675|

 The request may be submitted in person or by mail.
-Information on court locations and business hours can be found here.
+Please refer to the court's locations and business hours information for addresses and hours of operation.

 Disability accommodation requests should be made to the Jury Services Office at (619) 844-2800.